Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 - It could be TCP.
 - It could be UDP.

-Because the result depends on *which packet* I picked, we cannot give a precise single protocol.
+Because the result depends on *which path* we took, we cannot give a precise single protocol.
 We must return $top$ ("Any Protocol") to remain sound.

-== The PFL Language
+== The Subject of Analysis: PFL

-To make this concrete, we will build a *FirewallChecker* throughout this guide.
+To make this concrete, we will build a *Static Analyzer* throughout this guide.
 We will analyze a simple toy language called *PFL* (Packet Filter Language).

 PFL is a minimal language with header matches (IP, Port, Proto), conditionals, and actions (drop/accept).
-It is simple enough to understand fully, yet complex enough to exhibit the challenges of verification.
+It is simple enough to understand fully, yet complex enough to exhibit the challenges of verification (branching, state merging).

 === Syntax